Mastercard/creditor-commerce-library-web/README.md

 This section provides the instructions for integration of the Creditor Commerce Library with Creditor’s web application's.

 ### Pre- requisites
-Please ensure that the Mastercard process of Creditor on boarding has been completed.
+Please ensure that the Mastercard process of Creditor’s on boarding has been completed.

 ### Certified Browsers and Devices
-Zapp has certified the Creditor Commerce library to work with the following browsers and respective devices:
+Mastercard has certified the Creditor Commerce Library to work with the following browsers and respective devices:

 |	|  Browser Name | Browser Version |
 |---------------|---------------------------| -----------|